reconSuave/reconSuave/README.md

 >
 >   🔎 Open source intelligence / own a magnifying glass
 >
->   📄 Secure document formats / 💿 Secure Optical Media /
+>   📄 Secure document formats / 💿 Secure Optical Media / 🔏 turning "secure" things into in-secure things
 >
 >   🔓 only person to crack Bondi secure DJVU
 >   (possibly also: only person who knows what it is)